 You can find this at Pagari 1, a very short walk from St Olaf’s church.

 Song Festival Grounds

-Backpacking in Tallinn – Fitting it in to a trip around the region
+Tallinn Backpacking – Fitting it into a trip around the region

-You can also head south from Tallinn to the countries second city, Tartu a popular university town.
-Keep going and you can check out the other two Baltic nations of Latvia and Lithuania.
-If you’re finding the Soviet period fascinating, you might want to head into Mother Russia with St Petersburg, only a short hop over the border.
+You can also head south from Tallinn to the country’s second city Tartu, a popular university town.
+Keep going and you’ll reach the two other Baltic nations of Latvia and Lithuania.

 This Tallinn Backpackers Guide was last updated in November 2022.